Ernst Wilimowski: Ruch Chorzów

-Polish national team
+Poland national team

 Soon after beginning his club football career, "Ezi" earned his first cap for Poland when he debuted against Denmark in Copenhagen on 21 May 1934 in a 2:4 loss: he was just 17 years and 332 days old.
 In a total of 22 appearances for Poland, Wilimowski netted 21 goals, nearly a goal per game.
 However, his off field conduct was less than ideal and in 1936 the young man's penchant for drinking and partying led to a one-year suspension imposed by the Polish football association just before the Olympic Games in Berlin.
 Without his goal scoring touch the Poles managed only a fourth-place finish in the Olympic tournament.
-Many felt that his presence could have brought the team a gold medal.

 Wilimowski's appearances for Poland include two performances that were both historic and memorable.

 In a match against Brazil played in Strasbourg, France during the 1938 FIFA World Cup, "Ezi" put on a stunning display by becoming the first player ever to score four goals in a single World Cup match.
 His continued attacks on the opposition net also drew a penalty as he was fouled to the ground by Brazilian keeper Batatais, which led to Poland's fifth goal scored from the spot by German-born Fritz Scherfke, from Poznań.
 However, it was not enough - Poland lost the match 6–5 and was eliminated from the tournament.
 Wilimowski's record was later equalled by other players, but was bettered only 56 years later, when Oleg Salenko scored five goals against Cameroon during the 1994 FIFA World Cup.
 It still remains the only World Cup match when a player from the losing side scored four goals.
 Wilimowski put on another memorable display on 27 August 1939 in Warsaw in an international friendly against what was then one of the best teams in the world - Hungary, the 1938 World Cup runner-up.
 After 33 minutes of play the Hungarians were ahead 2:0.
 Wilimowski scored three goals and again drew a penalty through his attacking play which was converted by teammate Leonard Piątek, giving Poland a 4:2 win.
 The match was the last game played before the start of World War II just four days later.